aliceminotto/lab_journal/lab_journal_february.md

 * simulation for DT5000 finally runing

 * put the contact and email in TSL traing website in contact page too

+#####26/2/2016

+* code for der failed because didn't save the changes (they were saved in another folder???????).
+Launched again with corrections.

+* the simulation for DT5000 and DT10000 were hanging (running but doing nothing), so i killed them, the new list was not being passed to the saving function.
+  Launched again with correction and also for the other DT.